Folliculitis

 Treatment of Folliculitis

 Mild to moderate cases of folliculitis usually resolve spontaneously.
 Most cases of hot tub folliculitis are self-limited, requiring no specific treatment.
+Topical antibiotics (most commonly to treat Staphylococcal infection) may be required in some cases; oral antibiotics may be necessary in more severe or repeat infections.

 Self-care includes: